Alaricdragon/Starlords_Temp/README.md

         * "max": Integer
       * "additionalText": "lineID" adds an additional line of dialog, with the inputed name
       * "startWedding": boolean if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.
+      * "dedicateTournamentVictoryToLord": boolean. if set to true, dedicates your tournament victory to the target lord. only runs if you are at a feast, and won the tournament.
+      * "startTournament": boolean. if set to true, starts a Tournament.
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"